 What You Will Need For An Oregon Coast Road Trip

-Before setting off on your Oregon coast trip, we have a few final packing hacks!
+Before setting off on your Oregon coast trip, we have a few tips for what to pack for the Oregon Coast – and be sure to check out our packing hacks, too!

 Oregon Road Trip Map

-Although we have shared our online map for an Oregon coastal road trip, we strongly recommend purchasing a road map for your trip – like this National Geographic Map.
-We also recommend checking current Oregon Coast road conditions online before beginning your drive.
+Although we have shared our online map for an Oregon coastal road trip, we strongly recommend purchasing a road map for your trip – like this Highway 101 Oregon Map by National Geographic.
+In addition to buying a map of the Oregon Coast highway, we also recommend checking current Oregon Coast road conditions online before beginning your drive.

 The amazing viewpoints are one of the best things about the Oregon Coast!
-To get a better look, we suggest carrying a good pair of binoculars.
+To get a better look at the best views on the Oregon Coast, we suggest carrying a good pair of binoculars.
 They are great for spotting whales and other wildlife.
-You will also want to great day bag to organize all of your essential everyday travel items!

-While more and more people are relying on their cell phone cameras to take pictures, to capture amazing photographs of the coastline, a good camera with a zoom lens is necessary.
+While more and more people are relying on their cell phone cameras to take pictures, a good camera with a zoom lens is necessary to capture amazing photographs of the coastline during your road trip on the Oregon Coast.
 We use a Canon Rebel with an everyday 18-135mm lens, which is perfect for the Oregon Coast.
-Best of all, the camera comes bundled with a complete accessory kit – which is great for beginner photographers!
+Best of all, the camera comes bundled with a complete accessory kit – which is great budget camera for beginner photographers!

 We Want To Know: Have you taken an Oregon coastal road trip?
 What were the highlights of your Oregon road trip?
 Give us your best tips and advice in the comments below!

 Planning Visits To Other Top USA Destinations?
 We’re here to help you plan an amazing USA vacation!
-Check out our detailed guides to the best Montana Road Trip, Vegas, Nashville, Washington DC, San Diego, Chicago, Austin, Flagstaff AZ, Boston, NYC and Denver!
+Check out our detailed guides to Montana, Vegas, Nashville, Washington DC, San Diego, Chicago, Austin, Flagstaff AZ, Boston, NYC and Denver!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.